tejaswikodi10/Climate_Invariant/Description.md

 Abstract

 This project applies a machine learning approach to analyze a dataset related to towns in Andhra Pradesh, India.
-The Linear Regression model predicts the town codes based on district codes and related identifiers.
+The Linear Regression model is utilized to predict the town codes based on district codes and related identifiers.
 Various evaluation metrics, including Mean Squared Error (MSE), R-squared (R²), F1-score, and confusion matrix analysis, are used to assess the model's performance.
 The project also incorporates extensive visualizations to understand feature relationships, model behavior, and prediction outcomes.

 Keywords